-Manaus is a good place for Amazon tours, as the easiest way to get a quick and satisfactory experience of the Amazon begins with a flight to Manaus and a staying in one of the many good tropical hotels or resorta.
+The easiest way to get a quick and satisfactory experience of the Amazon begins with a flight to Manaus.

-Don't worry about organizing local Amazon tours before arriving to Brazil.
-Once in Manaus, you can easily arrange plenty of trips through your hotel and local agencies: visits to treks of the rainforest, to caboclo settlements, to water lilies, to the meeting of the waters (a huge natural phenomena, developed for more than six miles, just a few miles outside Manaus, showing the birth of the official named Amazon river through the confluence of the waters of the Negro river - with its darker and much heavier waters - with the quicker and silverish waters of Solimoes river), etc.
+Once in Manaus, you can easily arrange plenty of trips through your hotel and local agencies: visits to rainforest trecks, to caboclo settlements, to water lilies, or the meeting of the waters (a huge natural phenomenon, just a few miles outside Manaus: the birth of the Amazon river through the confluence of the waters of the Negro river - with its darker and much heavier waters with silverish waters of Solimoes river)...